kristoffer-dyrkorn/software-renderer/tutorial/9/README.md

-# A fast and correct triangle rasterizer
+# Time to go incremental

 In this section we will improve the performance of the rasterizer.
 We would like to draw our triangles much faster so we can show and animate a lot of triangles on screen at the same time.
 Hopefully we can do this without making the code much more complicated or hard to read.